-The tribunals reconsider each case in light of the facts before them, the law and government policy.
+The tribunals reconsider each case in light of the facts before them, the law and government policy The tribunals reconsider each case in light of the facts before them, the law and government policy.
 A decision made by a member in one case does not bind members in other cases but it is generally expected that a decision in a particular case would be consistent with other decisions in like matters.

-The tribunals have the power to affirm the primary decision, vary the primary decision, set-aside the primary decision and substitute a new decision, or remit (return) a matter to
+The tribunals have the power to affirm the primary decision, vary the primary decision, set-aside the primary decision and substitute a new decision, or remit (return) a matter to the department for reconsideration with specific directions.
+For example, a matter may be remitted if a member is satisfied that a visa applicant meets one or more of the criteria for the visa.
+The department may then need to undertake further processing for other requirements for the visa such as health, security and character checks.